Korean steak japchae with glass noodles and stir-fried vegetables

-- Drain the mushrooms; discard the stems and thinly slice the mushroom caps.
+- Drain the mushrooms; discard the stems and thinly slice the caps.

 Add the scallions and mushrooms to the pan, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 2 to 3 minutes.
 Add the bell peppers and carrots and cook, stirring occasionally, until starting to soften, 3 to 4 minutes.
-Stir in the bok choy and spinach and cook until the spinach is just wilted, 1 to 2 minutes.
+Stir in the bok choy and spinach and cook until the bok choy starts to soften and the spinach is just wilted, 1 to 2 minutes.
 Return the steak and any accumulated juices to the pan and continue cooking until cooked through, 2 to 3 minutes for medium.
 Season to taste with salt and pepper.

 Finish the dish

 - Toss the glass noodles with the steak.

 Calories: 620, Protein: 32g (64% DV), Fiber: 7g (28% DV), Total Fat: 15g (23% DV), Monounsaturated Fat: 7g, Polyunsaturated Fat: 4g, Saturated Fat: 2.5g (13% DV), Cholesterol: 80mg (27% DV), Sodium: 670mg (28% DV), Carbohydrates: 93g (31% DV), Total Sugars: 11g, Added Sugars: 0g (0% DV).